salsaparker/scene_survival_kit/README.md

 #README

-##This README documents all necessary steps in order to get Scene Survival Kit up and running in a linux environment.
+##This README documents all necessary steps in order to get Scene Survival Kit up and running on a linux environment.

-###Application Specs
+###Application Specs:

 #####Ruby 2.1.1